awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-mlconcepts.md

    1. **Clean the data**—To improve model training, inspect the data and clean it up as needed\.
 For example, if your data has a `country name` attribute with values `United States` and `US`, you might want to edit the data to be consistent\.

    1. **Prepare or transform the data**—To improve performance, you might perform additional data transformations\.
 For example, you might choose to combine attributes\.
-If your model predicts the conditions that require de\-icing an aircraft instead of using temperature and humidity attributes separately, you might combine those attributes into a new attribute to get a better model\.
+If your model predicts the conditions that require de\-icing an aircraft, instead of using temperature and humidity attributes separately, you might combine those attributes into a new attribute to get a better model\.

    In Amazon SageMaker, you preprocess example data in a Jupyter notebook on your notebook instance\.
 You use your notebook to fetch your dataset, explore it and prepare it for model training\.
 For more information, see [Explore and Preprocess Data](how-it-works-notebooks-instances.md)\.
 For more information about preparing data in AWS Marketplace, see [data preparation](https://aws.amazon.com/marketplace/search/results?searchTerms=data+preparation&spellCheck=false&page=1)\.